levigutt/mouse-chording/readme.md

 ## Getting started

+0. read up on the [known issues](#known-issues) for your platform.

 ### Windows

 1. Install [AutoHotkey](https://www.autohotkey.com/).
 2. Edit `windows/mouse-chording.ahk` to suit your needs
 3. Run `windows/mouse-chording.ahk` as administrator.

 ### MacOS

 1. Install [Hammerspoon](https://www.hammerspoon.org/)
 2. Copy `macos/init.lua` to `~/.hammerspoon/init.lua`
 3. Run Hammerspoon

 ### Linux (X11)

 1. install `evtest`
 2. run `evtest` and make note of your usb mouse, something like `/dev/input/event3`
 3. make sure `mouse-chording.pl` is executable with `chmod +x mouse-choring.pl`

-4. run `evtest --grav /dev/input/event3 | ./mouse-chording.pl`
+4. run `evtest --grab /dev/input/event3 | ./mouse-chording.pl`

 If the mouse movements are noticibly slow, the C version might be a better
 option:

+1. install `evtest`
+2. run `evtest` and make note of your usb mouse, something like `/dev/input/event3`
-1. install the X11 development library
+3. install the X11 development library for your distribution

-2. compile with `./compile.sh`

-3. run with `run.sh`
+4. install `gcc` or another C compiler
+5. compile with this command `gcc mouse-chording.c -o mouse-chording.exe -lX11`
+6. run `evtest --grab /dev/input/event3 | ./mouse-chording.exe`

 ## known issues

 To preserve the normal function of the mouse buttons - when pressed individually - the code has to issue click commands when a mouse button is